 Durable, versatile, and affordable, pallets are a must-have in your workshop, should you need to know where to find them.
 While you can order shipping pallets online, plucky DIYers seeking a bargain may be more tempted to upcycle shipping pallets found in dumpsters or lumberyards.

 Instead, frequent small businesses like nurseries or gardens, hardware and power equipment stores, furniture stores, and neighborhood construction zones.
 These sites regularly receive a steady supply of clean and safe pallets that they’re often willing to unload for free if you ask.

 If a new storefront has opened up in your town, consider swinging by and inquiring with them as well.

 Oftentimes their influx of product has arrived via shipping pallets, and they would be happy to donate some to your DIY cause.

-• But remember, never take what seems to be a freebie without asking!
+But remember, never take what seems to be a freebie without asking!
 Some companies are charged for unreturned pallets, so always check first.

-• If the places around town fail you, you can always scour Craigslist for users who are looking to get rid of their stash.
+You can always scour Craigslist for users who are looking to get rid of their stash.